crunchie84/Azure.LogTailer/README.md

 Library for tailing your IIS &amp; Application logs being written to the Azure blobstore

+# Usage

+Due to the close integration of Azure WebJobs with Azure Websites this repository will result in a Console application which can run as a continuous running Azure WebJob.
+It does not actually use much of the webjob SDK but the wrapping of the console application.

+# How does it work

+The Console application will start searching for (IIS) logfiles within the configured blobcontainer.
+All logfiles which are not processed yet are emitted as json messages to the configured redis cache so you can further process those with logstash.
+When the Console application has emitted the loglines it will store those in a blob next to the IIS logs so it can auto-resume when it has been stopped.

+# Compiling it yourself

+- Visual Studio 2014
+- NuGet Package Restore FTW

 # Costs

 This library will poll the blobstore for changes thus use transactions.
 I have counted the following behaviour: